 Travel Insurance and Advice for Visitors to Russia

-For those of you traveling to Russia for holiday, work, or educational purposes, a high-quality travel insurance plan is a necessity.
+For those traveling to Russia for holidays, work, or educational purposes, a high-quality travel insurance plan is a necessity.
 You want to make sure you have coverage for emergency medical expenses, trip interruption, medical evacuations, and more.
-Some plans also cover trip cancellation which will reimburse you if you can’t travel for covered reasons.
+Some plans also cover trip cancellation, which will reimburse you if you can’t travel for covered reasons.
+As of May 2024, our travel insurance products cannot be purchased for travel to Russia due to the ongoing conflicts in that region.

 Related: Health Insurance for Foreigners Living in Russia offers more comprehensive long term medical coverage.